Nīhoa: Ancient history

 Nīhoa was well known to the early Hawaiians.
 Archaeological expeditions found extensive prehistoric agricultural terraces and house sites.
 At least one site has been dated to around the 1st millennium AD, sometime between 867 and 1037.
 There is some doubt as to the number of people that lived on Nīhoa, because while the large terraces suggest a considerable number, there is scant fresh water to be found.
 Archaeologists Kenneth Emory and Paul Cleghorn estimate that water could support as many as 100 people, although if the island were previously forested, this would have increased fresh water supplies relative to its current state.
 Because of the island's importance, the island was added to the National Register of Historic Places in 1988, and subsequently became part of Papahānaumokuākea Marine National Monument in June 2006.

 Nīhoa, along with Necker Island to the northwest, is among the most northern, isolated, smallest and driest of the high volcanic Hawaiian islands, and receives the lowest dust and tephra input.
 All of these features were found to strongly predict deforestation among the Pacific Islands.
 The abandonment of Nīhoa may be tied to deforestation although this has not been proven and small groves of trees were noted in the major drainage valleys during survey work conducted in 1928.

 Artifacts recorded on the island represent a unique material culture demonstrating restraint in the utilization of wood.
-A number of artifact types such as bowls and human figures called ki'i that elsewhere in the Hawaiian chain would have been made out of wood were instead carved from stone, a lengthy and labor-intensive process.
+A number of artifact types such as bowls and human figures called kiʻi that elsewhere in the Hawaiian chain would have been made out of wood were instead carved from stone, a lengthy and labor-intensive process.
 Archaeological sites on the island are similar to other site types within the Hawaiian islands and include both packed dirt and stone terraces likely for habitation and agricultural uses on the steep slopes of the island, cave shelters, and heiau.

 The heiau on Nīhoa and Necker Islands are unique in the Hawaiian chain representing a raised pavement of basalt stones with upright stones placed across this pavement often near the edges as opposed to the form common to other islands in the chain represented by a high stacked stone wall enclosing a central space.
 This difference in form represents an earlier iteration of Hawaiian monumental architecture that offers a unique perspective on cultural norms prior to the abandonment of Nīhoa.
 Thanks to this difference in form, scholars often use the term 'marae' as opposed to 'heiau' in reference to these structures and some scholars argue that the shift in form represents a shift in ritual practice in Hawaii.